NikolaiRadke/Noko/mp3/ENGLISH.md

 3. Read the translation written here.
 4. Record your own mp3-file.

-:-) Means: the translation would be *onomatopoeia* - translate it as you wish,
+*:-)* means: the written translation would be *onomatopoeia* - translate it as you wish,

 ###011-030 Response to belly button
 [011.mp3](https://github.com/NikolaiRadke/NOKO/blob/master/mp3/11.mp3): :-)